datachef-io/dataoperator/README.md

-# DataOperator
+# Overview

+`DataOperator` is a base class for dictionary processing.
+It provides the following functionality:

+- returning a list of methods for a given field type and operator type
+- determining a "surviving" dictionary based on an evaluation method (e.g. "keep_record_with_max_value")
-DataOperator is a base level class for Datachef record processing.
-It includes methods for parsing one or more records and determining the final value for a given field based on the operator.
+- executing a method on a list of dictionaries (the dictionaries all must have the same keys) and determining the final value for a given field based on the method. (e.g. "concatenate_all_values")

-This README file was written with AI so it may not be 100% accurate.
-Please refer to the source code for the most up to date information.

 ## Installation